Australia's Electronic Travel Authority (ETA) is the most advanced and streamlined travel authorisation system in the world.

 In a small number of cases, some additional processing will be required and clients will receive a message asking them to check on the status of their application after 12 hours.
 If you have received this message, please wait for this timeframe before you check again to confirm whether your application has been successful.

 We ask for your patience while your ETA request is being processed.
 If you send a second ETA application to a Home Affairs office, this may delay the process even further.

 ETA Application Not Approved

-If, after the 12-hour waiting period, you receive a message indicating that your application for an ETA has not been approved or that a decision could not be made within the required time, you will be advised to contact a DIAC office.
+If, after the 12-hour waiting period, you receive a message indicating that your application for an ETA has not been approved or that a decision could not be made within the required time, you will be advised to contact the department.

-Please wait for the full 12 hours before calling the Information Service for Australian Visas.
+Please wait for the full 12 hours before contacting the department.
 They will not be able to assist if you make enquiries during the waiting period.